It all started on a napkin in South Africa

 After 100 days I started to flag a bit I can tell you, and quite a few thoughts went through my head.
 If I was to continue at this pace then I’d be dead by 40!
 This wasn’t going to work at all… I spent a lot of time considering it and realised I still wanted to stay in the kitchen to work with what I loved and was good at.
 The only question was “how”?

-He became furious and more or less told the headwaiter to go to hell, because he was so stressed.
-I declared that I could go out and present.
-The head chef exclaimed “Then off you go and do that you stupid moron!”.
+The head chef became furious and more or less told the headwaiter to go to hell, because he was so stressed.
+I declared that I could go out and present, upon which he exclaimed “Then off you go and do that you stupid moron!”.

 This was the birth of AVEQIA as an idea: a new kind of restaurant where the guests could cook their food together with the chefs.